Questions we’re often asked before a consultation

-For insured breast reconstruction patients follow ups are charged at £155 and insured skin follow ups are charged at £120.
+For insured breast reconstruction patients follow ups are charged at £175.
+Insured skin follow ups are also charged at £175.

 Will I need help during recovery to care for myself (my children, my pets)?
 For example, will I be able to carry my own groceries?
 Do light housework?
 Drive?